Vaskivskyi/aiochroma/README.md

 Up till now, it is mostly used for the [custom Chroma integration for Home Assistant](https://github.com/Vaskivskyi/ha-chroma).
 But you are welcome to use it for your purposes, as well as suggest new features which you would like to use.

+A short presentation of the features can be found in this [YouTube video](https://www.youtube.com/watch?v=ytdS9JUWSb4).

 ## Installation

 Installation of the latest release is available from PyPI: